 We looked specifically at recourse factoring prices and found that the most expensive quotes for a given client were 2.7 times higher than the cheapest.
-In another article we looked at the argument to renegotiate your factoring fees based on this research, which could yield savings of up to two thirds of your overall expenditure.
+In another article, we looked at the argument to renegotiate your factoring fees based on this research, which could yield savings of up to two-thirds of your overall expenditure.

 We have an infographic that demonstrates this difference in factoring prices.

-Our study also found that the headline service charge percentage, that everyone tends to use to compare quotes, only accounted for 67% of the overall costs - restating the importance of calculating the overall expenditure when making comparisons.
+Our study also found that the headline service charge percentage, which everyone tends to use to compare quotes, only accounted for 67% of the overall costs - restating the importance of calculating the overall expenditure when making comparisons.

 There is an older study where we looked at pricing differentials (on an average deal) between different discounters and factors.
-However this has now been updated with more recent studies that have shown significant changes in the relative standing of the various providers.
+However, this has now been updated with more recent studies that have shown significant changes in the relative standing of the various providers.

 Historically, in another older study, 68% of users told us that they thought that their receivables financing product was overpriced.

-In another piece of research we looked at how customer choices about the type of provider they want to deal with can drive pricing expectations.
+In another piece of research, we looked at how customer choices about the type of provider they want to deal with can drive pricing expectations.

 We have put up an example of an actual costing that was sourced for a construction finance customer.
-This is where funding can be given against either sales invoices or applications for payment, which are common place within the construction sector.
+This is where funding can be given against either sales invoices or applications for payment, which are commonplace within the construction sector.